What is Twitch Affiliate?

 Take time to plan the direction of your channel.
 This will give you the chance to lay a solid foundation to build your content.
 If you have everything set up properly, you won’t have to worry about troubleshooting or gathering new information/products along the way.
 What things should you sort out?

-Play to your personality and strengths.
+Play to your personality and strengths when building your stream brand.
 Know where you want to go with your content, what risks you are willing to take, and what it will take to get started.
 Use that information to choose your stream name, design your logo and other graphics, and set up your social media accounts.
-Read our guide, How to Build Your Personal Brand as a Streamer, for advice in this area.

-Once you have an idea of your branding, design (or pay someone to design) your logo, profile banner and panels, overlays, offline screen, alerts, subscriber badges, and your first 2-3 channel emotes.
+Once you have an idea of your branding, design (or pay someone to design) your logo, profile banner and panels, Twitch overlays, offline screen, alerts, subscriber badges, and your first 2-3 channel emotes.
 You won’t be able to use your emotes until after you receive affiliate status, and they are approved (generally takes about 48 hours).
-Displaying your future emotes in your profile will show viewers you are taking your channel seriously.
-Having them available will also help your content during your first week (see step 3) and give you another topic to discuss.
-To learn more about emotes, read Complete Guide to Emotes: Step by Step Design.

 Take time to find your niche.
 While it will likely morph or change over your first few months (and it will be influenced by your viewers), finding unique things that you can bring to your stream will set you apart from your competition.
 In addition to that, find a niche in your content as well.
 If you are a gamer, don’t play an over-saturated game.
 Find a game that has a lot of viewers, but fewer streamers so that it is easier for you to be discovered.